Vic Govt PER #: BR102201

 Regardless of breed, I have always believed that dogs need 2 exercise sessions a day.
 Before you go to work, and after you get home from work.
 They do not have to be lengthy.

-Regardless of breed, you want your dog running.
+Regardless of breed, you want your dog running after that great base of aerobic exercise is established.
 This is why teaching retrieving is so important.
 You can have your dog totally focused on you, and doing its exercise in a nicely controlled way and coming back to you each and every time.